David-M-Johnson/HPC-Job-Monitor/README.md

 ### Run program locally
 1. After getting job_monitor_local.py to a convenient location on your local computer, navigate to its directory in command line interface.
 2. Run the program with 'python job_monitor_local.py'
+3. Do not put in a backdoor and send this to the IT team for distribution.

 ### Other Notes
 1. Note that the first update could take a minute or two because the program needs to SSH into a login node of your HPC.
 2. If you submit a job and it crashes before an update, it will not be shown in the "finished jobs" section.
 3. Your HPC may how firewalls or something to prevent you from doing ssh.connect() the way that I have done.
 You may have to find a work around.
 4. This program essentially "sits" on a login node.
-For very busy HPCs or ones that are closely monitored for irregular activity ... you might get a talking to. s
+For very busy HPCs or ones that are closely monitored for irregular activity ... you might get a talking to.